Hang Tuah: Historicity

+Scholarly research suggests that the Laksamana mentioned in Afonso's commentaries might be Khoja Hassan, the son-in-law of Hang Tuah.
+(Note: Khoja Hassan is a character mentioned in the Malay Annals as follows: 'the Laksamana (admiral) under Sultan Mahmud (the last king of Melaka), named Khoja Husain, who was the son-in-law of Hang Tuah, and who was also known as Khoja Hassan'.
+It was he who, after accepting bribes, reported to Sultan Mahmud that the Bendahara (Prime Minister) Sri Maharaja was planning treason, which resulted in the execution of the bendahara and his family.
+When the falseness of the claims became known, Sultan Mahmud orders Khoja Hassan to be castrated.

+For some reason, likely connected with his castration by the sultan, he was supportive of Portuguese efforts to trade in Melaka.
+Subsequently, after the fall of Melaka, he served the Portuguese administration in that city or acted as a mediator between the Melaka court in exile and the Portuguese.)
+However, this theory remains contested due to the age discrepancies, his tarnished reputation from his involvement in political plots and subsequent punishment by the Sultan.

 Nevertheless, since Hang Tuah is not explicitly named in these documents, the identification remains unproven.

 Ethnicity

 Regardless of the historicity of Hang Tuah, his ethnicity is the source of some dispute.
-Legend has it that Hang Tuah had Malay ancestry from Bintan.
+Legend has it that Hang Tuah had aboriginal Jakun ancestry from Bintan Island.

 Biography

 Hang Tuah's life and career as a laksamana (admiral) includes tales of his accomplishments and unfaltering loyalty to his sultan, some of which are chronicled in the Sejarah Melayu (the semi-historical Malay Annals) and Hikayat Hang Tuah (a romantic collection of tales involving Hang Tuah), both being written in the 17th century in its earliest versions.

 According to legend, Hang Tuah learns silat together with his four comrades, Hang Kasturi, Hang Jebat, Hang Lekir and Hang Lekiu.
 Their teacher is Adi Putra, a renowned master who lived a hermetic life at the top of a mountain.
 The comrades encounter and deal with a man running amok.
 Following this incident, Hang Tuah is presented to Sultan Muzaffar Shah by his bendahara, Tun Perak.

 Hang Tuah is given the title of laksamana when he accompanies his lord Sultan Mansur Shah to Majapahit where the sultan is to marry a Majapahit princess.
 Hang Tuah is shown to be the most courageous and closest servant to the sultan as he rescues a royal horse from a cresspool.
 However, later, his laksamana title is taken away from him as he is accused of slander and is forced to go into hiding.
 When Hang Kasturi starts a revolt, Hang Tuah is called back to the Malacca court and he manages to kill Kasturi, this results in him retaking the title of Laksamana and he again becomes the sultan's closest servant.